Brad-Hammond/Happy-Hounds/README.md

 #### Bug 3

-- A container was causing the screen to have a horizontal scroll bar, to fix this i applied the below code:
+- A container was causing the screen to have a horizontal scroll bar, to fix this I applied the below code:

 ```css
 html,